 Please note: If you have questions or see mistakes in this study guide, contact the professor as soon as possible.
 After the note above in red is deleted, it will not be revised again unless someone finds an error that needs to be corrected.

 Review all readings and the introductions in anthologies and other required background material, putting emphasis on being most familiar with assignments that have received the most attention in class discussions since the midterm.

-You do not need to remember in detail every work we have studied, but you should know well the title, characters and plot of one or two examples to fit each category in the review list of assignments below, and you must be prepared to write about the novels The Rosewood Casket and folktales in Grandfather Tales, and the play Too Free for Me.
-You may write about the novels we studied before midterm as well, if you wish.
+You do not need to remember in detail every work we have studied, but you should know well the title, characters and plot of one or two examples to fit each category in the review list of assignments below, and you must be prepared to write about the novel Belle Prater's Boy, the folktales in Grandfather Tales, and the play Too Free for Me.
+You may write about works we studied before midterm as well, if you wish.

 Write all answers in complete sentences and standard English.
 Test answers arenít expected to be as polished stylistically or mechanically as out-of-class papers, but college-level writing skills must be used to make your answers clear to the reader who evaluates them.

 In general, you should have a good understanding of how the literature we have studied for this test represents trends in Appalachian literature and culture or particular issues from the List of Themes as we have discussed some of those themes in class.

-Don't forget that in BrightSpace, you view the calendar as a Course Schedule list (and print those pages if you wish), in order to view a list of the assignments for each day of the course.
+Don't forget that in BrightSpace, you can view the calendar as a Course Schedule-Full Schedule list (and print those pages if you wish), in order to view a list of the assignments for each day of the course.